-September 13, 2021: THPRD is honored to announce that the district’s visioning process was selected for two national awards: the Public Involvement Project of the Year in the United States and as the winner of the Core Values Award for Respect for Diversity, Inclusion, and Culture.
-THPRD was honored in a virtual ceremony today by the International Association for Public Participation (IAP2) USA Chapter.
-Projects are evaluated by a panel of professionals in public involvement from throughout the U.S. In writing about the THPRD visioning work judges said, “Your inclusive, whole-community approach sets a standard for 21st Century participation.”
+September 13, 2021 - THPRD is honored to announce that the district’s community visioning process has received two national awards: the Public Involvement Project of the Year in the United States and Core Values Award for Respect for Diversity, Inclusion, and Culture.
+THPRD was honored in a virtual ceremony by the International Association for Public Participation (IAP2) USA Chapter.
+Projects winners are evaluated by a panel of professionals in public involvement from throughout the U.S. In writing about THPRD's community visioning work, judges said, “Your inclusive, whole-community approach sets a standard for 21st Century participation.”
 Read the media release.

-Founded in 1990, IAP2 is an international federation of public involvement professionals working in 26 countries to advance best practices in public participation in government decision making.
-As the winning project from the United States, THPRD will now advance to international competition.
+Founded in 1990, IAP2 is an international federation of public involvement professionals working in 26 countries to advance best practices in public participation in government decision-making.
+THPRD represented the United States in the Public Involvement Project of the Year category at the international competition..

 About THPRD Community Visioning

 In fall 2018, THPRD set out to connect with those who value our services, parks, recreation areas, natural spaces, and more.
 To better plan for a proactive park district that meets all needs equitably, the district recognized the need to conduct an inclusive, intentional, and multicultural community visioning process.

 To center narratives of underrepresented and historically underserved populations, the district committed to prioritizing Diversity, Equity, Inclusion, and Access in all aspects of this work.
 We sought to examine our assumptions and better understand what communities today need and how best to serve the expanding interests of our long-term, new, and future residents.

 We are proud to present the outcome of this nearly two-year co-produced effort: THPRD Vision Action Plan.
 Thousands of collected community ideas have helped shape an actionable plan to guide THPRD priorities for decades to come.
 The THPRD Board of Directors adopted this plan on September 09, 2020.